The 9th Spanish Edition of the Biointensive Method’s

-he 9th Spanish edition of the Biointensive Method’s flagship book, “How to Grow More Vegetables (and Fruit, Nuts, Berries, Grains, and Other Crops)” by John Jeavons, is now available.
-Purchase it through the channels listed in the footer at a special price for Biointensivists.
+The ninth Spanish edition of How to Grow More Vegetables (and Fruit, Nuts, Berries, Grains, and Other Crops) by John Jeavons— the foundational text of the Biointensive Method— is now available.
+Biointensivists can purchase it at a special price through the distribution channels listed in the footer

 In Mexico, we are fortunate to have two Masters in the Biointensive Method, Marisol Tenorio and Agustín Medina.
 They will periodically share their valuable experiences with crops, yields, pests, and other details of their orchard.
 We hope this section will be of guidance and help to the Biointensivists who read this “Orchard Report.”
 We hope you will share your reports with us, and we will gladly publish them here.